IQSS/dataverse/doc/sphinx-guides/source/developers/containers.rst

   curl 'http://localhost:8983/solr/collection1/replication?command=backup&location=/var/share'

 In solr entrypoint.sh, it's configured so that if dataverse-solr-0 failed, it will get the latest version of the index in the backup and restore.
-All backups are store in /tmp/share in the host, or /home/share in solr containers
+All backups are stored in /tmp/share in the host, or /home/share in solr containers.

 Running Containers to Run as Root in Minishift
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~